-According to the CDC, “over 70% of long-term PWID (persons who inject drugs) may be infected with HCV”.
-HCV (hepatistis) infected individuals are sometimes, co-infected with HIV without knowing that they have these types of communicable diseases placing a higher risk to others who have no involvements in drug abuse or the associated behaviors.
+Over 70% of long-term PWID (persons who inject drugs) may be infected with HCV”.
+HCV (hepatitis) infected individuals are sometimes, co-infected with HIV without knowing that they have these types of communicable diseases placing a higher risk to others who have no involvements in drug abuse or the associated behaviors.

 Benefits of an Opioid Treatment Program (OTP)

-Opioid treatment programs (OTP’s) are overseen and certified by the Substance Abuse and Mental Health Services Administration (SAMHSA) to deliver medications to treat opioid use disorders.
+Opioid treatment programs (OTP’s) are overseen and certified to deliver medications to treat opioid use disorders.
 With an opioid addict, the pursuit of rewards such as getting high, to satisfy cravings, or to relieve adverse symptoms of withdrawals can persist for a long time after physically detoxing from the opioids and unfortunately, many will relapse within a few days or weeks without the additional help of MAT to help them manage their conditioned state.

 Expanding Access to MAT

 Unlike methadone treatment, which must be performed in a highly structured clinic, buprenorphine is the first medication to treat opioid dependency that is permitted to be prescribed or dispensed in physician offices, significantly increasing treatment access.

 Today, methadone clinics are nestled in a variety of atmospheres and settings where the providers are SAMHSA-certified to dispense methadone under opioid treatment program (OTP) guidelines set forth in Title 42 of the Code of Federal Regulations (CFR) 8.